 Chapter 7 BankruptcyChapter 7 Bankruptcy

 However, you can reduce this waiting period if you choose a government-backed mortgage loan.
 Those who can get a USDA loan only have to wait three years.
 As for FDA or VA loans, the waiting period is only two years.
-Keep in mind that the time period is counted from when a judge has dismissed or discharged your bankruptcy, not from when you filed for it.
+Remember that the time is counted from when a judge dismissed or discharged your bankruptcy, not when you filed for it.

 Chapter 13 BankruptcyChapter 13 Bankruptcy